rsnpj/notes-site/notes/Certifications/AZ900/Data_Storage.md

 ## Disk storage

 Provides disks for virtual machines and other services to access as they need.
-Come in many different sizes and performance levels, from SSDs to HDDs.
+Comes in many different sizes and performance levels, from SSDs to HDDs.

 ## Storage tiers